ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 ``one`` is a conditional keyword in patterns, but can still be used for variable patterns.

-Similar to ``case of``, ``of`` introduces a layout block and implicitly adds opening and closing curly braces when not explicitly given.
+As stated in the Haskell report and for consistency with ``case of``, ``of`` introduces a layout block and implicitly adds opening and closing curly braces when not explicitly given.
 Therefore, both of these are equivalent:

   - ``one of {1;2}``
   - ``one of 1;2``